markhannel/InAPinch/src/data_collection/README.md

 # Data Collection.

 Data collection is tantamount to this project!
-To provide statically-backed route estimation that incorporates multiple modes of transportation, we will require the following data for each mode of transport:
+To provide statistically-backed route reccomendations that incorporates multiple modes of transportation, we will require the following data for each mode of transport:
 - geospatial information (where is each **active** station)
 - historical trip information (how long does each trip take, how long is the wait period at this location).